The Best Sources Of Parent Engagement Advice For Teachers

 Here’s how it begins:

 The teacher-parent relationship is a lot like an arranged marriage.
 Neither side gets a lot of say in the match.
-Both parties, however, share great responsibility for a child, which can lead to a deeply rewarding partnership or the kind of conflict found in some joint-custody arrangements.
+Both parties, however, great responsibility for a child, which can lead to a deeply rewarding partnership or the kind of conflict found in some joint-custody arrangements.

 Rethinking Difficult Parents is a nice post from Edutopia about a challenge that most teachers have to face during their careers.
 It offers some helpful advice.